-A7.6.1 Response times

-The TMP is submitted in time to allow for any changes required by the RCA or engineer to ensure the TMP meets the requirements of CoPTTM.

-The table below shows the time frames for the submission, review and approval of TMPs for short-term, mobile and long-term activities.

-A7.6.2 Submission and acceptance times of TMPs
+A7.6.1 Response The TMP is submitted in time to allow for any changes required by the RCA or engineer to ensure the TMP meets the requirements of CoPTTM. times The table below shows the time frames for the submission, review and approval of TMPs for short-term, mobile and long-term activities.
+A7.6.2 Submission Time frame (working days) and acceptance RCA or Activity times of TMPs Road category Submit prior to engineer to start date\ approve All activities Level LV and level 1 5 3 Short-term and mobile operations Levels 2 and 3 3 5 Levels 2 and 3 Long-term operations 10

-X Time frame (working days)

-Activity Road category Submit prior to start date RCA or engineer to approve

-All activities Level LV and level 1 5 3

-Short-term and mobile operations Levels 2 and 3 5 3

-Long-term operations Levels 2 and 3 10 5